MeghVyas3132/AI-Interviewer-Saas/README.md

 # AI Interviewer Platform - Backend

 **Version:** 1.0.0
-**Status:** ✅ Production Ready
+**Status:** Production Ready
 **Last Updated:** November 5, 2025

 ---

-## 📋 Overview
+## Overview

-AI Interviewer Platform is a comprehensive backend system for managing interviews, candidates, and interview scores.
-The system features a production-ready authentication system with JWT tokens, secure session management, and role-based access control.
+This repository contains the backend system for the AI Interviewer Platform.
+It is a comprehensive set of services for managing interviews, candidates, and interview scores.
+The system features a production-ready authentication service with JWT tokens, secure cookies, role-based access control, and comprehensive audit logging.

 ### Key Features

-✅ **Secure Authentication**
-- Email/password login with bcrypt hashing
-- JWT token-based sessions (15-minute access tokens)
-- Refresh token mechanism (7-day validity)
+- **Secure Authentication**: Email/password login with bcrypt hashing, JWT token-based sessions (15-minute access tokens), and a refresh token mechanism (7-day validity) using HTTP-only secure cookies.
-- HTTP-only secure cookies

-✅ **Role-Based Access Control**
-- Employee, Team Lead, HR, and Admin roles
+- **Role-Based Access Control**: Granular permission management for Employee, Team Lead, HR, and Admin roles, with protected API endpoints.
-- Granular permission management
-- Protected API endpoints

-✅ **Comprehensive Audit Logging**
-- All authentication events tracked
+- **Comprehensive Audit Logging**: All authentication and key user activities are tracked for compliance and monitoring.
-- User activity monitoring
-- Compliance-ready audit trails

-✅ **Production-Ready**
-- Docker containerized deployment
-- PostgreSQL database with migrations
-- Redis cache integration
-- Error handling and validation
+- **Production-Ready**: The system is containerized with Docker, uses a PostgreSQL database with Alembic for migrations, and integrates a Redis cache.
+It includes robust error handling and input validation.

 ---

-## 🚀 Quick Start
+## Quick Start

 ### Prerequisites